 - Promotional apps.
 For example, could you build an AR treasure hunt?

 How Will You Use Augmented Reality?

 Location-based augmented reality is really just beginning to be explored, but the potential applications for businesses are enormous.
-From education, discovery and promotions to entertainment and exercise, users of AR have the opportunity to be “first movers” in an innovative field.
+From education, discovery, and promotions to entertainment and exercise, today’s users of AR have the opportunity to be “first movers” in an innovative field.

-This technology allows app developers to create engaging and highly relevant experiences for users, based on what they are doing in the moment, a great recipe for a popular app
+Whether you want to create AR mobile games or implement location based AR into an existing app, make sure to hire the right HiTech services provider.
+A location based AR app allows developers to create engaging and highly relevant experiences for users based on what they are doing at the moment, a great recipe for a popular digital product.